 Cytotoxic Waste Disposal.
 Cytotoxic waste is the by-product of cytotoxic drug therapy administered to patients (such as chemotherapy).

 The signage was created in collaboration with the Australian and New Zealand Clinical Waste Management Industry Group (ANZCWMIG), now BWI, and Sustainability Victoria to meet relevant Australian standards.
 The poster with example signage is available for reference, education and training purposes.
-Waste Guide to Healthcare Waste Signage A3 Poster Individual signage can be downloaded from the following section Individual signage Use the tabs to see a preview of individual signs.
 Medical Waste definition.
 Medical waste is all waste materials generated at health care facilities, such as hospitals, clinics, physician's offices, dental practices, blood banks, and veterinary hospitals/clinics, as well as medical research facilities and laboratories.

 Sharps should discarded into a rigid walled puncture-resistant container that is colour coded and clearly labelled.
 It should also carry the bio-hazard symbol recognised world-wide and adopted for use in Australia.
 Transporters of clinical and related waste to off-site disposal facilities should comply with the requirements of the Australian Dangerous Goods Code.